Dakshjain1/Ansible/Task3_Ansible_AWS_ELB/README.md

-Add your key.pem file in the correct folder and provide the same path in the `ansible.cfg` file.
+Add your `key.pem` file inside the folder `aws_task` and provide the same path in the `ansible.cfg` file.

-Create an Ansible Vault in which you store the access_key & the secret_key from AWS.
+Create an Ansible Vault in the folder `aws_task` in which you store the access_key & the secret_key from AWS.